nenadgolubovic/catan-predictor/README.md

 A player wins when they collect 10 victory points.

 ![Map Preview](resources/static/win.jpg)

+## Tips and tricks
+Conquering the island of Catan requires a mix of strategy, timing, and a bit of luck.
+Here are some useful tips to help you increase your chances of victory:

+🏝️ 1.
+Compete for island control
+Catan is a battle for space and resources.
+The sooner you claim strategic positions, the better control you'll have over the game.
+Aim for locations that give you access to varied resources.

+🌾 2.
+The more resources, the better
+Try to cover as many different resource types as possible with your initial settlements.
+This will give you more options and make you less dependent on trades.

+🎲 3.
+Pay attention to dice numbers
+Build settlements next to tiles with high-frequency numbers like 6, 8, 5, and 9.
+More frequent rolls mean more resources in the long run.

+🛣️ 4.
+Don’t forget about roads
+Plan your road network early!
+Roads are essential for expansion and winning the Longest Road card, which grants 2 extra victory points.

+🧱 5.
+Build smart: settle first, then upgrade Settlements give you access to new locations, while towns (cities) double your resource income.
+First expand, then upgrade!

+🃏 6.
+Don’t ignore development cards
+Development cards provide strategic advantages like knights, extra points, or powerful effects.
+They can change the course of the game – use them wisely.

+🧠 7.
+Trade strategically
+Trade your cards to gain a wider variety of resources.
+The more diverse your hand, the more flexible and aggressive your strategy can be – whether you're building roads, buying development cards, or expanding your settlements.

+🐍 8.
+Use the thief tactically
+When you roll a 7, use the thief to block key resources from your opponents and steal a resource from a player – it’s a powerful move when used correctly.

+🏆 9.
+Track your opponents
+Keep an eye on how many victory points other players have, how many development cards they hold, and who is building rapidly.
+Stay one step ahead.

+🔟 10.
+Victory requires balance
+Don't focus on just one strategy (like only building roads).
+Mix settlements, towns, development cards, trades, and army to reach the winning 10 victory points.

 ## Further Development
 In the future, I plan to expand the game with exciting new features,